 Name Age Position

-Niels Anderskouv 49 Senior Vice President
+Niels Anderskouv 50 Senior Vice President

-Ahmad S. Bahai 56 Senior Vice President
+Ahmad S. Bahai 57 Senior Vice President

-Ellen L. Barker 56 Senior Vice President and Chief Information Officer
+Ellen L. Barker 57 Senior Vice President and Chief Information Officer

-R. Gregory Delagi 56 Senior Vice President
+Kyle M. Flessner 49 Senior Vice President

-Kyle M. Flessner 48 Senior Vice President
+Haviv Ilan 51 Senior Vice President

-Haviv Ilan 50 Senior Vice President
+Hagop H. Kozanian 37 Senior Vice President

-Hagop H. Kozanian 36 Senior Vice President
+Rafael R. Lizardi 47 Senior Vice President, Chief Financial Officer and Chief Accounting Officer

-Rafael R. Lizardi 46 Senior Vice President, Chief Financial Officer and Chief Accounting Officer
+Amichai Ron 42 Senior Vice President

-Richard K. Templeton 60 Director, Chairman of the Board, President and Chief Executive Officer
+Richard K. Templeton 61 Director, Chairman of the Board, President and Chief Executive Officer

-Cynthia Hoff Trochu 55 Senior Vice President, Secretary and General Counsel
+Cynthia Hoff Trochu 56 Senior Vice President, Secretary and General Counsel

-Julie M. Van Haren 50 Senior Vice President
+Julie M. Van Haren 51 Senior Vice President

-Darla H. Whitaker 53 Senior Vice President
+Darla H. Whitaker 54 Senior Vice President

-Bing Xie 51 Senior Vice President
+Bing Xie 52 Senior Vice President

 The term of office of these officers is from the date of their election until their successor shall have been elected and qualified.
 All have been employees of the company for more than five years.
 Messrs.
-Delagi and Templeton and Ms. Whitaker have served as executive officers of the company for more than five years.
-Ms. Trochu and Mr. Xie became executive officers of the company in 2015.
+Templeton and Xie and Ms. Whitaker have served as executive officers of the company for more than five years.
+Ms. Trochu became an executive officer of the company in 2015.
 Messrs.
 Anderskouv, Ilan and Lizardi and Mses.
 Barker and Van Haren became executive officers of the company in 2017.
 Messrs.
 Bahai, Flessner and Kozanian became executive officers of the company in 2018.
+Mr. Ron became an executive officer in 2019.
 Mr. Anderskouv was previously an executive officer of the company from 2012 to 2014.